kettle-rb/kettle-soup-cover/CONTRIBUTING.md

 .
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][🤝conduct].

+Everyone interacting in this project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][🤝conduct].

 To submit a patch, please fork the project and create a patch with tests.
-Once you're happy with it send a pull request and post a message to the [gitter chat][🏘chat].
+Once you're happy with it send a pull request.

 ## Release